iWriteGigs

 C would have been willing and able to buy at different prices in different periods.

-D actually bought at different prices in different periods.
+D actually bought at different prices during a particular period.

 Question #10